asmita002/data-analysis-using-Akaike-Information-Criterion/README.md

-# Data Analysis with AIC | PURE 2022
+# Data Analysis Linear Regression with AIC | PURE 2022

-# Data Analysis and Linear Regression with AIC

 This repository contains Python scripts for data analysis and linear regression using the Akaike Information Criterion (AIC) for model selection.
 It also includes a simple linear regression analysis of a dataset.
 Let's explore the contents and how to use these scripts.